jsenv/core/docs/testing/testing.md

 This feature is provided by `@jsenv/core` which exports a function called `test`.<br />

-The function is capable to execute files on different platforms.
+`test` is capable to execute files on different platforms.
 By default it will log as it progresses and return an object containing every execution result.

 This documentation explains how to use `test` inside a project.